Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

-Due to recent rain and snow, the fire danger level in the Peace River Forest Area is low.
+Due to heavy snow conditions, the fire danger level in the Peace River Forest Area is low.

 End of fire season